FuHowe/cnn_forward_backward_cplus/README.md

-# A prototype for cnn_forward_backward for classification and object localization in C++
+# A prototype of cnn forward and backward computtions for classification problem and coding in C++

 Notes:
 1) the methodology is referred to Andrew NG., Deep Learning Specilization, Coursera, which provided the backbone and framework of incomplete Python code.